Feb 17, 2021

 The interest rate for federal student loans is fixed.
 The interest rate is set on July 1 of every year and is the same for every borrower.

 Private student loans are credit based, so the interest rate is not the same for every borrower.
 Students with better credit will likely receive a better interest rate.
-If you have no credit history or a low credit score, applying with a creditworthy cosigner may improve the likelihood for loan approval and getting a lower interest rate.
+If you have no credit history or a low credit score, applying with a creditworthy cosigner may improve the likelihood for loan approval and may receive a lower interest rate.

 The length of your repayment period is one factor that affects your monthly payment.
 Other factors include: